Human rights in Pakistan: Human rights violations against Ahmadi community

 298-C. Person of Qadiani group, etc., calling himself a Muslim or preaching or propagating his faith:

 Any person of the Qadiani group or the Lahori group (who call themselves 'Ahmadis' or by any other name), who directly or indirectly, poses himself as a Muslim, or calls, or refers to, his faith as Islam, or preaches or propagates his faith, or invites others to accept his faith, by words, either spoken or written, or by visible representations, or in any manner whatsoever outrages the religious feelings of Muslims shall be punished with imprisonment of either description for a term which may extend to three years and shall also be liable to fine.

 Through this ordinance, Ahmadi Muslims were deprived of most of their basic human rights and their freedom of faith.
 Under the provisions of this ordinance, an Ahmadi Muslim could be given rigorous imprisonment of 3 years and fined any amount.
 An Ahmadi can be easily charged for profession of his faith or for ‘posing’ as a Muslim.
 The ordinance was a green signal for anti-Ahmadiyya elements to open the floodgates of tyranny with the help of the State.
 The ordinance provides a ready and convenient tool in the hands of fundamentalists and the government to incriminate Ahmadis on flimsy grounds and petty excuses.

+Freedom of religion in Pakistan

+In 2022, Freedom House rated Pakistan’s religious freedom as 1 out of 4, noting that the blasphemy laws are often exploited by religious vigilantes and also curtail the freedom of expression by Christians and Muslims, especially Ahmadis.
+Hindus have spoken of vulnerability to kidnapping and forced conversions.